Australia is building a robust, resilient and globally competitive defence industry to support an agile and capable Australian Defence Force.

 - A$75 billion in maritime

 - A$65 billion in air

 - A$55 billion in land

 This is an exciting time for scientists, engineers and researchers in Australia from all cultural backgrounds.
 With access to world-class facilities and research, international collaboration, a great work-life balance and, of course, the wonderful and vibrant Australian lifestyle, I hope you will join us.

 Investing in emerging technologies

-Australia is empowering the development of cutting edge innovations that will enhance our defence capability, by investing A$1.2 billion through the Next Generation Technologies Fund and A$800 million through the Defence Innovation Hub.
+Australia is empowering the development of cutting edge innovations that will enhance our defence capability by investing A$1.2 billion through the Next Generation Technologies Fund (NGTF) and over A$1 billion in funding to 2030 through the Defence Innovation Hub.